PankratzLab/Genvisis-Docs/required-files-for-a-new-genvisis-project.md

 ## Required Files for a New Genvisis Project

 * **00src/**
-    * Directory containing GenomeStudio FinalReport files for Illumina data or CEL files for Affymetrix data
+    * Directory containing GenomeStudio Final Report files for Illumina data or CEL files for Affymetrix data
 * **data/[pedigree.txt](#bookmark=id.3wqz7fyhw1k7)**
     * Identical to a plink.fam file
     * For some projects everyone will be listed as unrelated